 One Pan Meals

-We are a fan of one pan meals in our house.
-Life is busy, but we still want healthy, delicious, home cooked food after a long and hectic day.
+We are a fan of one-pan meals in our house.
+Life is busy, but we still want healthy, delicious, home-cooked food after a long and hectic day.
 What we don’t want is a complicated dish with all kinds of clean up.
-One pan is where its at.
+One-pan is where it’s at.
 Or, we want this on a lazy weekend morning.
 However you have it, this sweet potato, mushroom & egg skillet will make you happy.

-Sweet Potato or yam?
+Sweet Potato or Yam?

 Do you ever wonder what the difference is between a sweet potato and a yam?
-It can get confusing, because grocery stores interchangeably call them all yams, sweet potatoes, and vice versa.
+It can get confusing because grocery stores interchangeably call them all yams, sweet potatoes, and vice versa.
 However, a yam and a sweet potato are two very different veggies.
 They’re both highly nutritious, but, orange coloured sweet potatoes are what we commonly think of as yams.
 This recipe is using them.
 Check out this post to get more in-depth info on these two delicious, healthy veggies: Yams Vs Sweet Potatoes

 Sweet Potato Nutrition

-About this Sweet Potato Egg Skillet
+About this Sweet Potato Mushroom Skillet

 What I love about this dish?
-Most importantly, it’s delicious, of course, as well as nutrient packed.
-And besides being perfect for anytime of day, it’s easy to throw together.
+Most importantly, it’s delicious, of course, as well as nutrient-packed.
+And besides being perfect for any time of day, it’s easy to throw together.
 In short, what’s not to love?

 Breakfast doesn’t have to be the same bacon & eggs or cereal routine.
 It’s a great meal to get creative with.
 For instance, try Bacon & Egg Breakfast Tacos, or Blueberry Coconut Waffles.
 And, for busy weekday mornings: Slow Cooker Steel Cut Oats